The predators’ existence next to chickens is a significant concern for chicken keepers. Do possums eat chickens?

 Yes, besides Possums eating tiny chicks and eggs, they also eat chicken feed because they are very nutritious.

-Remember to also clean the leftovers after feeding your flock because they can attract the Possums.
+Remember to clean the leftovers after feeding your flock because they attract the Possums.

 Are The Possums Dangerous to Humans?